Dans1451/project2/README.md

 ### Extract
 * We started by extracting a json file from Scryfall api website 6/6/2022.
 * For our second data source we found MTGjson through kaggle and scrape card information to obtain a csv file 6/6/2022.
 * Some issues we had in this stage included the json file being to big to upload into GitHub so we compressed the file then uploaded it.
+When extracting the json file you must extract the file from the compressed folder.

 ### Transform
 * We used Pandas to clean the data and make it more manageable.